aleph-naught2tog/ts_without_dependencies/README.md

 You shouldn't need to touch the server code unless you _want_ to.

-(If you _do_ want to, please go nuts -- there's a second annotated copy of the server code that also includes references, etc., for you to use as a guide if you like, and an included command via `npm` (explained below) to regenerate a clean, comment-free version of the source if you want.)
+* _No_ live-reloading (that's in another repo, which I will link once up).
+This means you have to refresh the webpage to see any changes you've made.
+* Once your server is running, you shouldn't need to start or stop it, unless something goes wrong _or_ you change part of the server code (`server/index.js`) itself.

 ## About the server

-### FYI
+This is _not_ a robust server.
+It won't do anything fancy: no live-reloading; no fancy or complex requests; if a file isn't found, it'll serve a boring plain-text error and a status code of 500; etc., etc.

+Here, I used Node for the server, since I know Typescript itself uses Node, and so if we're using Typescript, it's safe to assume Node is present.
+Also, since we install it with `npm`, it made the most sense.
 If you have a global installation of Typescript, you could skip using `npm` entirely.

-Here, I used Node for the server, since I know Typescript itself uses Node, and so if we're using Typescript, it's safe to assume Node is present.

 If you have another server-side language that you prefer, you can use the same ideas and concepts.

-This is _not_ a robust server.
-It won't do anything fancy: no live-reloading; no fancy or complex requests; if a file isn't found, it'll serve a boring plain-text error and a status code of 500; etc., etc.

-* _No_ live-reloading (that's in another repo, which I will link once up).
-This means you have to refresh the webpage to see any changes you've made.
-* Unless you are running the Typescript compiler on `watch`, you need to recompile your Typescript files if you change them.
-* Once your server is running, you shouldn't need to start or stop it, unless something goes wrong _or_ you change part of the server code (`server/index.js`) itself.

 ### Why are there two server files?